Karat has acquired leading adaptive assessment technology from Triplebyte. Learn more.

 Here are the dirty secrets, the lynchpins of learning and assessment, upon which all interviews are based:

-Yes, in the sense that we can assess the course level of a specific, fine-grained competency by the correctness and speed of the answer.
+Yes, in the sense that we can assess the coarse level of a specific, fine-grained competency by the correctness and speed of the answer.

 But also, no, in the sense that counting minutes is neither a fine-grained nor linear scale.
 There might be a difference between solving a problem in ten minutes rather than 100 minutes, but a difference of two minutes is hardly meaningful.